Ah, the inner thigh. It’s a notoriously difficult body part to isolate and exercise.

 Here’s the thing—in order to work your adductors, you need to focus on your abductors, too.
 Your abductors are way easier to activate and use—they’re those outer thigh muscles that you use to lift your leg up away from you.
 The abductors and adductors are complimentary muscles that work together to stabilise your leg and give you strength and power for running, jumping, and leaping.

 Plus, working these two muscles can totally transform the shape of your legs—summer bods are created in winter, right?
-We tapped one of our favourite trainers, LIT Method co-founder Taylor Gainor, to show us her favorite inner thigh exercises.
+We tapped one of our favourite trainers, LIT Method co-founder Taylor Gainor, to show us her favourite inner thigh exercises.
 These three are her go-to movements; all you need is a resistance band and a few minutes, and you’re good!

 With your toes pointing forward and the band around your mid-thighs, sit back into a squat.
 Tap the left leg out to the side.